-Queen's University has been offering short courses to the local community since the 1850s.
-The School of Social Sciences, Education and

-Social Work (SSESW) continues to offer a program of Open Learning short courses for a fee, from creative writing to photography and Italian.
+Queen's has been offering short courses to the local community since the 1850s.
+The School of Social Sciences, Education and Social Work (SSESW) continues to offer a program of Open Learning short courses, from creative writing to photography and Italian.
 For many courses, a concessionary fee is available to members of staff.